smilee/read/2020/alive-at-work.md

 * How can one instill purpose in employees?

 # Reflections
 To encourage performance, creativity, and engagement at work, activate the seeking system by encouraging employees to promote their best selves, providing an experimental safe zone to encourage learning rather than performance, and helping them experience their work's purpose.
+Although it would be great to feel alive at work, it would not be easy to convince all stakeholders to make it happen.